The Arts CHALLENGE

 A new CEO and management team with a fresh vision is now poised to take Cape Town City Ballet into the future.

-Together with our team, our vision is:
+Together with our team, our vision is

-To ensure the financial security of CTCB in order to achieve the vision of a sustainable, world class classical, neo-classical and contemporary ballet company • To expand the audience base to include a wider and younger demographic while retaining the traditional base • To stage both traditional classical and innovative, contemporary productions of a world class standard • To establish sound dancer development programmes and networks to source quality dancers from within and outside South Africa • To have the financial resources to competitively remunerate management, dancers and teachers.
+to ensure the financial security of CTCB in order to achieve the vision of a sustainable, world-class classical, neo-classical and contemporary ballet company • To expand the audience base to include a wider and younger demographic while retaining the traditional base • To stage both traditional classical and innovative, contemporary productions of a world-class standard • To establish sound dancer development programmes and networks to source quality dancers from within and outside South Africa • To have the financial resources to competitively remunerate management, dancers and teachers.

 So, will you help us to get from here to there?